 Ask specific questions to ensure you understand your health problem, as well as the health care provider’s recommendation for continuing care and any costs associated with that care.
 Take notes so that you don’t forget instructions.
 Studies show that if notes are taken patients recall what they were instructed to do.

 Voice Your Concerns.

 The Student Health Service team will be better prepared to improve upon service delivery if they are informed of concerns about the care you receive or interactions with staff.
 Ask to speak with a manager or member of the senior leadership team.
-Your comments and ideas can be submitted in person, on line or in writing, and are both welcomed and appreciated.
-Our Director welcomes conversations with patients and parents and can be contacted at 919-513-3285 during business hours.
+Your comments and ideas can be submitted in person, online or in writing, and are both welcomed and appreciated.
+Student Health Services welcomes feedback from patients and their spokesperson and can be contacted at email@example.com.

 Treat Others Courteously.